-At about this time, however, an event occurred in France whose repercussions were to be intimately linked with Sabaté's later life.
-On the night of 6/7 May, 1948 a number of masked and armed men arrived in a car at the yard of the Rhône Poulenc factory in Peage de Roussillon (Lyons) with the intention of robbing the payroll.
+He had his critics of course, especially-although it may sound incredible-among the Libertarian organisations in France.3 There the Grupos Anarco-Sindicalistas were number of masked and armed men arrived in a car at the yard of the Rhône Poulenc factory in Peage de Roussillon (Lyons) with the intention of robbing the payroll.
 They cut the telephone wires and bound and gagged two of the guards, Poncet and Hennebaud.
 The third, Maurice Monnot, who was on his rounds at the time, opened fire in an attempt to stop the robbers, and was killed in the ensuing gun-fight.